JackDanger/faces101/wednesday.md

 Open by asking folks how the class is going.
 Anything need changing?

-Goals for today: Students won't understand the difference between a Function or a String but they will be able to edit a jQuery selector to point to the right DOM id.
+Goals for today: Students may not understand the difference between a Function or a String but they will be able to edit a jQuery selector to point to the right DOM id.

 ### 10:10